wang-zm18/Human-Motion-Video-Generation/README.md

-# Motion-Video-Generation
+# Human-Motion-Video-Generation
-This repo aims to record SOTA works on the motion video generation.
+This repo aims to record SOTA works on the human motion video generation.

 ## Pose-Guided & Full Body